Green That Life

 Remove Standing Water

-Check your property for any spots where water could sit and become breeding grounds for mosquitoes.
+Check your property for any spots where water could sit and stagnate.
+These are the perfect breeding grounds for mosquitoes.
 Some places to check:

 • gutters